-We were appointed by asset and energy support services group Lakehouse to transform their 1980’s Headquarters office building to create an open plan, contemporary and distinctive environment from their existing suite of tired and cellular offices.
+Metropolitan Workshop was appointed by asset and energy support services group Lakehouse to transform their 1980’s Headquarters office building to create an open plan, contemporary and distinctive environment from their existing suite of tired cellular offices.

 Lakehouse directors believed that a flexible, open and more informal working environment would encourage greater interaction, and opportunities to reflect their changing working patterns.
 This has proved to be the case.

 The simple, rectangular building was stripped back to its original structure.
 We introduced a limited palette of birch faced ply panels and fin louvres with slate grey flooring, exposed services and bold yellow elements.
 This restrained palette has created a bright, calm office environment with the timber louvres delivering slatted light and private, semi screened areas within the rectangular building.
 Bespoke joinery was used throughout the building.